Monica Patel: From the IT crowd to RingCentral AVP of Marketing

 We recently sat with Miya Knights, co-author of the best-seller "How the world's most relentless retailer will continue to revolutionize commerce.
 Check it out here.

-Stay tuned for another of Infinity’s exclusive “In conversation with” when we speak to “The Phone Lady”, Mary-Jane Copps.
+Stay tuned for another of Infinity’s "In Conversation With" when we speak to “The Phone Lady”, Mary-Jane Copps.